csstools/cssdb/STAGES.md

 > “This idea is becoming part of the web.”

-A **Candidate Recommendation** [championed] by a [W3C Working Group] and being implemented by at least 2 [recognized browser vendors], possibly behind a flag.
+A **Candidate Recommendation** [championed] by a [W3C Working Group], usually implemented by at least 2 [recognized browser vendors], possibly behind a flag. |
 It should be considered stable and subject to little change.
-It will likely become a standard.
+Stage 3 features will likely become a standard.

 ---